Ilocano vs Quechua

 Ilocano vs Quechua Difficulty

 The Ilocano vs Quechua difficulty level basically depends on the number of Ilocano Alphabets and Quechua Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Ilocano and Quechua are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Ilocano and Quechua, which language is harder to learn?
-Time required to learn Ilocano is Not Available while to learn Quechua time required is 44 weeks.
+Time required to learn Ilocano is 44 weeks while to learn Quechua time required is 44 weeks.